- School of Human Nutrition

 About Human Nutrition

-In the School of Human Nutrition, cutting-edge nutrition research is conducted by its 12.5 tenure-track professors and six faculty lecturers in all areas recommended by North American Nutrition Societies.
-These include molecular and cellular nutrition, clinical, community, and international nutrition.
-Domains emphasized by School researchers include:
+In the School of Human Nutrition, cutting-edge nutrition research is conducted by 12.5 tenure-track professors and six faculty lecturers in all areas recommended by North American Nutrition Societies.
+These areas include clinical, community, and international nutrition as well as molecular and cellular nutrition.
+Research at the School emphasizes the following domains:

 - nutritional biochemistry and metabolism;

-- clinical and epidemiological studies optimizing health in at-risk populations including Aboriginal populations, mothers and children, and the elderly;
+- clinical and epidemiological studies optimizing health in at-risk populations including Indigenous communities, mothers and children, and the elderly;

-- development of novel nutritional and/or nutraceutical approaches to maintain health and for treatment during surgery and recovery from disease.
+- development of novel nutritional and/or nutraceutical approaches to maintain health, treat patients undergoing surgery, and promote recovery from disease.

 Research is conducted in our on-site research labs, the Centre for Indigenous Peoples' Nutrition and Environment (CINE), the McGill Institute for Global Food Security, the Mary Emily Clinical Nutrition Research Unit (MECNRU), and the MUHC Teaching Hospitals.
 Students can conduct research or participate in clinical rotations in Ghana and field sites in Asia, Africa, Latin America, and the Caribbean.